 Medicaid assistance for assisted living changes by state.
 This is because Medicaid is partly funded by the federal government and partly by the states.
 The federal government sets guidelines on how each state must spend their Medicaid dollars.
 But the states are permitted considerable latitude within those guidelines.
 This allows states to set their own policies on how they assist persons residing in assisted living residences.

-Forty-four states and the District of Columbia now provide some level of financial assistance to individuals in assisted living.
+Forty-three states and the District of Columbia now provide some level of financial assistance to individuals in assisted living.
 However, the term “assisted living” is not used consistently across these states, nor are their definitions or benefits the same.
-Other terms which are used include: residential care, adult foster care, personal care homes, and supported living to name a few.
+Other terms that are used include: residential care, adult foster care, personal care homes, and supported living, to name a few.
 Some states pay only for personal care services received in assisted living.
 Others include nursing services.
 Coverage for medication administration, chore and homemaker services, and even recreational activities, varies by state.
 No state is permitted to pay for room and board costs in assisted living.
 But states have other means of controlling these costs.
 They can:

 It is important to recognize that Medicaid may not be the best source of funding for assisted living for every family.
-As Medicaid payment rates for assisted living (in Medicaid language called “reimbursement rates”) are not high, not every assisted living community accepts Medicaid.
+As Medicaid payment rates for assisted living (in Medicaid language it’s called “reimbursement rates”) are not high, not every assisted living community accepts Medicaid.
 Also, given the limited range of services for which Medicaid provides assistance and the enrollment caps and waiting lists for Medicaid waivers, many families might benefit by finding affordable assisted living outside of the Medicaid system.

-2019 State Medicaid Assisted Living Benefits
+2022 State Medicaid Assisted Living Benefits

 |State||Medicaid Policies and Programs for Assisted Living||Other Options for Residents|

-|Alabama||Alabama has several Medicaid programs that help individuals remain living in their homes, but does not currently provide assistance for those in assisted living.||Other Financial Assistance Affordable Care Options|
+|Alabama||Alabama has several Medicaid programs that help individuals remain living in their homes, but does not currently provide assistance for those in assisted living.||Other Financial Assistance / Affordable Care Options|

 |Alaska||The state of Alaska will pay for assisted living or “Residential Supported Living Services” through the Alaskans Living Independently Waiver, as well as Adults with Physical Disabilities Waiver.
-Enrollment may be capped, and therefore, waiting lists for services may exist.||Other Financial Assistance
+Enrollment may be capped, and therefore, waiting lists for services may exist.||Other Financial Assistance /

 Affordable Care Options

-Old Age Pension CO Adult Foster Care
+Old Age Pension / CO Adult Foster Care

 |Connecticut||Medicaid in CT pays for care in assisted living (which it calls congregate housing) through the Home Care Program for the Elderly (CHCPE).
 The Connecticut Assisted Living Program further explains the assisted living services under CHCPE.
-Adult Family Living is another option, although it is analogous to adult foster care, not assisted living.||Other Financial Assistance
+Adult Family Living is another option, although it is analogous to adult foster care, not assisted living.||Other Financial Assistance /

-Congregate Housing Services Program
+Congregate Housing Services Program /

 Adult Family Living

-|Delaware||Through the Diamond State Health Plan Plus program Delaware provides assistance to individuals in assisted living.||Other Financial Assistance Affordable Care Options|
+|Delaware||Through the Diamond State Health Plan Plus program Delaware provides assistance to individuals in assisted living.||Other Financial Assistance / Affordable Care Options|

-|D.C.||The District of Columbia Medicaid program offers the Elderly and Persons with Disabilities Waiver which now covers assisted living in limited situations.||Other Financial Assistance Affordable Care Options|
+|D.C.||The District of Columbia Medicaid program offers the Elderly and Persons with Disabilities Waiver, which now covers assisted living in limited situations.||Other Financial Assistance / Affordable Care Options|

-|Florida||Florida has eliminated its HCBS Waivers and now covers assisted living through the Statewide Managed Medicaid Care – Long Term Care.||Other Financial Assistance
+|Florida||Florida has eliminated its HCBS Waivers and now covers assisted living through the Statewide Managed Medicaid Care – Long Term Care.||Other Financial Assistance /

 Affordable Care Options